Category Archives: British Royals

 Pond Garden at Hampton Court Palace; Photo Credit – Susan Flantzer

-By the time Catherine turned 40 in 1525, it was very unlikely that she would produce the male heir that Henry yearned for.
+By the time Catherine turned 40 in 1525, it was very unlikely that she would produce the male heir Henry yearned for.
 Henry had three options.
 He could legitimize his illegitimate son Henry FitzRoy.
-He could marry his daughter Mary and hope for a grandson.
+He could find a husband for his daughter Mary and hope for a grandson.
 He could reject Catherine and marry someone of childbearing age.
 Henry became convinced that his marriage was cursed because Leviticus 20:21 says, “And if a man shall take his brother’s wife, it is an unclean thing: he hath uncovered his brother’s nakedness; they shall be childless.”
 Around the same time, Henry became enamored of Anne Boleyn, a lady-in-waiting to Catherine, and Henry began pursuing her.

 Catherine was banished from the court and Henry refused her the right to any title but “Dowager Princess of Wales” in recognition of her position as his brother’s widow.
 She was forbidden to see her daughter Mary.
-Catherine suffered these indignities with patience and told her women not to curse the new queen, Anne Boleyn.
+Catherine suffered these indignities with patience and told her women not to curse the new queen Anne Boleyn.
 She spent most of her time doing needlework and praying.
 Catherine refused to accept the 1533 Act of Succession which made her daughter Mary a bastard and made Anne Boleyn’s daughter Elizabeth Henry’s successor.

 By 1535, with no hope of ever seeing her daughter Mary, who suffered great humiliation at the court of Anne Boleyn, Catherine’s health deteriorated and she was taken to Kimbolton Castle.
 Catherine knew by December of 1535 that she would not live much longer.
 She put her will in order, wrote to her nephew Charles V, Holy Roman Emperor asking him to protect Mary, and wrote her final letter to King Henry VIII: